huaweicloud/terraform-provider-huaweicloud/docs/resources/csbs_backup_policy.md

 ## Argument Reference
 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the Backup Policy resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the Backup Policy resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new Backup Policy resource.

 * `name` - (Required) Specifies the name of backup policy.
 The value consists of 1 to 255 characters and can contain only letters, digits, underscores (_), and hyphens (-).